espocrm/documentation/docs/administration/formula/datetime.md

 `datetime\addMinutes(VALUE, MINUTES)`

-Adds MINUTES to datetime VALUE.
+Adds MINUTES to a datetime VALUE.
 MINUTES can be negative.
 Returns a modified STRING value.

 !!! example